MEMBERSHIP MEETINGS 2023 – November 30

 – Improved communication with our local government and elected officials, and representation at major meetings, such as City Council, Board of Zoning, Code Enforcement Hearings

-– Participation in the Annual Night Out Against Crime, Easter Egg Hunt and other community activities
+– Participation in the Annual Night Out Against Crime and other community activities